Mr-the-beginner/NewFox/showcase.md

 #### Previews
-(For some reason non of these gif´s are playable on ipad)
+(For some reason none of these gif´s are playable on ipad)

 |Searchbar blur by unfocusing|Custom throbber|Sleeping knight at the toolbar and sidebar|Knight near campfire at the toolbar|
 |--|--|--|--|